-For any material not listed in Table 506.23A, the material will be paid for by actual weight as measured on a certified scale.
+For any material not listed in Table 506-0001.04A, the material will be paid for by actual weight as measured on a certified scale.

-The weight of rolled structural shapes will be computed based on their nominal weight per foot as shown on the Plans or, if not shown on the Plans, by the weights shown in the AISC Steel Construction Manual.
+(b) The weight of rolled structural shapes will be computed based on their nominal weight per foot as shown on the Plans or, if not shown on the Plans, by the weights shown in the AISC Steel Construction Manual.

 The weight of rolled shapes will be based on the overall net length shown on the approved fabrication drawings, with no allowance for milling, finishing, or overrun, and with no deduction for cuts, clips, copes, or open holes.

-The weight of plates will be based on the net finished dimensions shown on the approved fabrication drawings, with no allowance for milling, finishing, tolerance, or overrun, and with no deductions for copes, clips, and open holes.
+(c) The weight of plates will be based on the net finished dimensions shown on the approved fabrication drawings, with no allowance for milling, finishing, tolerance, or overrun, and with no deductions for copes, clips, and open holes.
 The weights of beveled plates or curved surface plates will be based on the finished maximum thickness shown on the approved fabrication drawings.

 For gusset plates, scupper components, slotted plates, and similar minor fixtures the net finished dimensions will be the minimum rectangular dimensions from which the parts are cut, except when it is practical to cut the parts in multiples from pieces of larger dimensions, in which case the weight will be based on the dimensions of the larger pieces, making necessary allowance for the material lost in cutting.